sulabhkatila/sulabhkatila/README.md

-Sulabh Katila

-Contact Information:
-Email- sulabhkatila@gmail.com  |  linkedin- www.linkedin/in/sulabhkatila

-About Me:
+Welcome to my Github Profile
+👋 Hi, I’m Sulabh Katila.
-I am a freshman studying Mathematics and Computer Science at St. Joseph's University.
-I am passionate about learning and have been working on improving my skills in AI and Machine Learning, Data Structures and Algorithms.
+📖 I am currently majoring in Mathematics and Computer Science at St. Joseph's University.
+📫 You can reach me at sulabhkatila@gmail.com

 <!---